2023-24 Greek Housing Agreement

 The student's signature on a Greek housing application form or online acceptance during completion of an application form binds the student to this Greek Housing Agreement and signifies that the student has received, read and agrees to abide by all conditions, terms and policies contained in this agreement, the applicable portions of the CWRU University Policies and Student Code of Conduct, and the CaseCard Terms and Conditions.
-Copies of this agreement may be obtained from Housing (24 Thwing Center, 216-368-3780, firstname.lastname@example.org) .
-A copy of the CaseCash Terms and Conditions can be obtained from Auxiliary Services (35 Yost Hall, 216-368-2273, email@example.com, www.caseonecard.com).
+Copies of this agreement will be emailed to the applicant or may be obtained via the Housing website (http://case.edu/housing/policies-and-procedures).
+A copy of the CaseCash Terms and Conditions can be obtained from Auxiliary Services (157 Thwing Center, 216-368-5844, firstname.lastname@example.org, www.caseonecard.com).

 To be eligible for residence in a chapter-operated Greek house, a person must be currently registered as a student at the University, the Cleveland Institute of Music, or the Cleveland Institute of Art.
 Students must be in full compliance with all university policies and procedures, including those related to COVID-19.
 Students agree and understand their placement within University Housing may be affected by their vaccination compliance status.